DavidAce/WL/README.md

 using 4 cores.

-The default setting will run 2 independent and consecutive simulations, to generate good quality thermodynamic averages with using bootstrap.
+The default setting will run 2 independent and consecutive simulations, to generate good quality thermodynamic averages using bootstrap.
 See below on how to control the number of simulations.

 ## Run time parameters